lucasjellema/adf_dvt_12_1_3_custom_basemap_hotspot-editor/README.md

 - Run custom-basemap-editor.jsf
 - When the page opens, upload an image, press the button Process File.
 The image is shown in the browser.
 Click on it to define hotspots; in the code editor you will find the custom base map xml required for the Thematic Map component

+See this article for details on using the tool: http://technology.amis.nl/2014/08/17/adf-dvt-editor-for-easily-creating-custom-base-map-definition-files-hotspot-editor/

 TODO:
 - set logical identifier and long label on the hotspots
 - generate hotspots over a range (horizontal, vertical) or grid